Ada-Developers-Academy/core-about-ada/tools/slack.md

 ### Tips

-- Mute conversations that you don't want notifications for
+- Mute conversations that you don't want notifications for.
-- Use "Do Not Disturb" mode on your devices when you don't want to be notified
+- Use "Do Not Disturb" mode on your devices when you don't want to be notified.
 - Join, create, and leave as many channels that are useful to you!
-- Type in a way that is genuine to you: use any writing style, emoji, etc. that feels good
+- Type in a way that is genuine to you: use any writing style, emoji, etc. that feels good.

 ## Sending and Reading Messages